 Either way, heed this advice.
 Don’t jump to derail the way everyone works, solely because you know a better way.

 Confused?
 The better tool may not necessarily be better for your org right now.
-These decisions need to consider the context.
+These decisions need to consider the full context.

 4) Because your data is bad